 "Dr. Laura....I never used to scream at my kids.
-But now with three children at home in lockdown, while I'm trying to work and get them to do their schoolwork, how do I get them to listen?
-I spend my whole day threatening them with loss of screen time, early bedtime, and anything else I can think of, until I'm forced to start shouting."
+But now with three children still at home doing remote schooling at least part of the time since they have hybrid schedules, while I'm trying to work and get them to do their schoolwork, how do I get them to listen?
+I feel like I've lost so much ground during this pandemic and I'm just worn out.
+I spend my day threatening them with loss of screen time, early bedtime, and anything else I can think of, until I'm forced to start shouting."

-your children are difficult, demanding, defiant, and whiny right now -- regressed and bored -- you're not alone.
-It's even harder if you're trying
+If your children are difficult, demanding, defiant, and screen-addicted right now -- regressed and bored -- you're not alone.
+This has been a hard year

 But if you don't address the source of your child's challenging behavior, it doesn't go away.
 You spend your day in escalating drama, only to explode eventually.

 There's a better way.
-And no, it doesn't require the pandemic to be over.
-You can start this now during the lockdown, and you'll see immediate results
+And no, it doesn't require your child to be back at school in person.
+You can start this now, and you'll see immediate results that

 What does that look like in practice?
 Start by seeing the situation from your child's perspective.
 Wouldn't it be wonderful if your child could tell you